Different options, different effects

 The last thing you might expect with severe fatigue is difficulty sleeping.
 However, disturbed sleep is a feature of adrenal fatigue for the majority of sufferers, with most aware they are waking at similar times of the night.
 These disturbances in sleep often link in with a need to urinate or increased stress levels during the previous day.
 Understanding what can be done to manage these episodes is important, as good sleep is the foundation of healing.

 Sleep occurs in five stages.
-Stages one represents the halfway house, a state of very light sleep where you are still semi-conscious and paralysis of the limbs has not occurred; as a result, people often kick out their arms or legs in reaction to mental images.
+Stage one represents the halfway house, a state of very light sleep where you are still semi-conscious and paralysis of the limbs has not occurred; as a result, people often kick out their arms or legs in reaction to mental images.
 Stage two is similar, only with increased paralysis of the limbs.
 It is stage three and four where the deep sleep occurs.
-This where most of the repair and renewal take place, and where most of your daily growth hormone is released.
+This is where most of the repair and renewal take place, and where most of your daily growth hormone is released.
 Spending sufficient time in these two stages is crucial for providing your body with an effective platform for recovery.
 The fifth and final stage of sleep, REM or rapid eye movement, is associated with vivid dreams, although dreams do occur in all stages.
 A sleep cycle features all five stages and people normally complete a cycle in ninety minutes.

 The simple act of falling asleep actually involves the interaction of multiple neurotransmitters and hormones.
 In adrenal fatigue, cortisol levels are markedly disturbed, which causes fluctuations in the release of both adrenaline and melatonin; poor sleep is the end result.
 Melatonin is a hormone released by the pineal gland in the brain, and it's numerous effects include taking us into a state of deep sleep.
-It's release is inhibited by cortisol and by light.
+Its release is inhibited by cortisol and by light.
 As a result, the flicker of a laptop screen before bed or raised cortisol levels in the evening reduces the release of melatonin.
 This pattern is often seen in stage two of adrenal fatigue, the resistance phase, where the release of cortisol remains excessively high to cope with perceived demands.
 Sleep is not good at this stage.

 Supporting cortisol levels is therefore paramount in maintaining a deep and restful sleep until the morning.
 Arguably the most important nutrient in this regard is vitamin C, and every individual with adrenal fatigue should have taken steps to find their ideal intake of the essential nutrient as cortisol production cannot occur without supply of ascorbic acid.
-As explained in a seperate article on adrenal fatigue and vitamin C, most people with the condition will require between 3-4,000mg each day.
+As explained in a separate article on adrenal fatigue and vitamin C, most people with the condition will require between 3-4,000mg each day.
 Pantothenic acid, also known as B5, also plays a vital role in the production of adrenal hormones and should be addressed.

 Although optimising intake of these two vitamins appears enough to restore good sleep in many, lots of individuals will need to provide further support.
 Although not everyone gets on with adrenal extracts and licorice root, they can both be excellent tools to boost output of steroid hormones from the adrenal cortex, providing more stable levels of cortisol in circulation.
 This then removes the requirement for the sympatheticoadrenal system to pour copious adrenaline into the bloodstream.
 Adrenal extracts or licorice root with an evening meal, or before bed, should be considered here – as always, taking an adrenal stress index and speaking to a knowledgeable practitioner is essential in these situations (self-navigation is not advised).